cyclica/deriver/README.md

 Requires `selfies` and `rdkit` to be installed.

 # Installation
-rdkit can be installed on Ubuntu 18.04 using the provided script: `./install-rdkit ./`
+rdkit can be installed on Ubuntu 18.04 using the provided script:

+`mkdir ./rdkit`

+`./install-rdkit ./rdkit/`

 Otherwise, follow the instructions here: https://github.com/rdkit/rdkit